aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/update-task-data/_index.md

 Welcome to our step-by-step guide on updating task data to MPP format using Aspose.Tasks for Java.
 In this tutorial, we'll walk you through the process, ensuring that you grasp each step with clarity.
 Aspose.Tasks for Java provides a robust solution for working with Microsoft Project files, and by the end of this guide, you'll be able to efficiently update task data in MPP format.
 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites in place:
 - Aspose.Tasks for Java: Ensure that you have the Aspose.Tasks library installed.
-You can download it from the [official release page](https://releases.aspose.com/tasks/java/).
+You can download it from the [release page](https://releases.aspose.com/tasks/java/).
 - Java Development Kit (JDK): Make sure you have Java installed on your system.
 - Integrated Development Environment (IDE): Use an IDE of your choice for Java development.
 ## Import Packages